petermchale/math105A/README.md

 run your notebook, then return to the command line, execute `conda install <name of package>`, and re-run the offending notebook cell.

+## Acknowledgements

+This course is adapted from [Tom Trogdon's course](https://www.math.uci.edu/~ttrogdon/105A/html/MATH105A.html).

 ## Schedule
 In the table below, `Sections` refers to sections of *Numerical Analysis, R.L.
 Burden and J.D.
 Faires, 9th Edition*